 We support the people in our community by:

 Our members volunteer at the Historical Society, Eastside Baby Corner, Tahoma National Cemetery, Girl Scouts, Little League, and Kiwanis.
 We are highly involved in genealogy groups, hold offices in state DAR clubs, Chair Committees at the state level, and serve as State Officers.

 Contact us with any questions.
 We look forward to hearing from you.
 You are welcome to attend any meeting.

 The Daughters of the American Revolution (DAR) is a non-political organization open to women over the age of 18 who can prove a linear descent from an ancestor who aided in achieving American independence.
 Founded in 1890, there are over 180,000 members in approximately 3,000 DAR chapters in the United States and abroad.

-We choose Annie as our namesake because like us, she was a busy woman raising children, and working inside and outside of her home not only to provide an income for her family, but to serve her community.
+We chose Annie as our namesake because like us, she was a busy woman raising children, and working inside and outside of her home not only to provide an income for her family, but to serve her community.